 2. Gardenia with Photo | 3.
 Lacework Notebook (several colors)

 One afternoon, in the midst of an exhausted stupor, I leaned over and jotted down something funny Lauren said in a notebook I had sitting by rocking chair.

-And a new tradition was born.
-I have kept books for each of the girls ever since.
-Picking neutral colors and starting them as soon as we knew I was pregnant.
-Writing my hopes, dreams, prayers for them.
-Even Dad gets into the action – sharing stories that they share together.
+A new tradition was born.
+I have kept journals for each of my kids ever since.
+I picked out a neutral color and started them as soon as we knew I was pregnant, writing to “Baby”.
+These journals contain our hopes, dreams, and prayers for each of them.
+Even Cameron adds to them on occasion, sharing stories that they share together.

 It’s amazing to look back and see the world through those eyes.
-Here are a few examples:
+Here’s an example:

 Lauren, yesterday after bath you took each toy out of the tub, one by one and said, “Don’t worry ___ (fish, boat, etc.).
 I’ll get you to the basket.”
 Then for 10 minutes you carefully arranged all the toys in the basket so they were facing up.
 Your face was so cute – Determined to help those stranded toys in the empty bathtub reach the basket safely. ~ August 1, 2006 (age 2.5 years)

-You know, I honestly don’t remember those things.
-If it weren’t for the fact that I wrote them down in these journals, they’d be lost forever.
+You know, I honestly don’t remember that memory.
+If it weren’t for the fact that I wrote it down in Lauren’s baby journal, it would be lost forever.

 When the girls have a tough day, and need to be reminded of the safe secure little nest we’ve made for them, we’ll sit on the couch together and randomly read a few entries written by me or Dad.
 It’s an instant emotional boost.

 My purpose is to lift a burden of your already-stooped shoulders.
 The burden of memories.
 Honestly, how many times has someone looked at you and said “They grow up so fast,” or “Cherish this time while you can!”